Now Available: New Niagara Falls Community Improvement Plan

 Council adopts Niagara Falls Community Improvement Plan

-City Council has approved a new Community Improvement Plan (CIP) that brings several older plans together into one clear, city-wide program to support reinvestment, redevelopment, and community revitalization across the city.
+On December 9, 2025, City Council approved a new Community Improvement Plan (CIP) that brings several older plans together into one clear, city-wide program to support reinvestment, redevelopment, and community revitalization across the city.

 The new CIP includes five financial incentive programs to support growth and renewal: